 Game Preview: Bears vs. Penguins, 7 p.m.

-(Hershey, PA) - The Hershey Bears continue the 2022-23 season, presented by Penn State Health, as they turn the page to the New Year with their first contest of 2023.
-The Bears continue their season-high seven-game homestand tonight with an Atlantic Division clash with the Charlotte Checkers.
+(Hershey, PA) - The Hershey Bears continue the 2022-23 season, presented by Penn State Health, as they renew hostilities with their I-81 rivals, the Wilkes-Barre/Scranton Penguins, for the 10th of 12 meetings this season.

 Tonight's Promotion: